solliancenet/tech-immersion-data-ai/ai-exp1/README.md

     ![The view options menu is expanded and Detailed view is selected.](media/luis-detailed-view.png 'Detailed view')

 8. As you can see, these utterances are a bit more descriptive and contain one or more `SETTING` and/or `VALUE` entities.
 When you hover over an entity, you can see a sample value.
-You can also see the nearest intent and difference, which you can read the descriptions for by hovering the question mark icon next to the column names.
+You can also see the nearest intent and difference, which you can read the descriptions for by selecting the question mark icon next to the column names.
 Feel free to explore the other entities.

     ![The declarative intent is shown.](media/luis-declarative-intent.png 'Declarative intent')